open-mmlab/mmsegmentation/docs/en/user_guides/3_inference.md

 ## Inferencer

-We provides the most **convenient** way to use the model in MMSegmentation `MMSegInferencer`.
+We provide the most **convenient** way to use the model in MMSegmentation `MMSegInferencer`.
 You can get segmentation mask for an image with only 3 lines of code.

 ### Basic Usage